THE VACCINATION CLINIC AT CTC

 Vehicle and Facility Cleaning:

-- Providing additional antibacterial stations at the Carson Transit Center
+IndyGo is providing additional antibacterial stations at the Carson Transit Center.

-This treatment will help disinfect hard to reach areas and will also provide a thin barrier for longer-lasting disinfectant.
+- What it is: Electrostatic Disinfection treatments help disinfect hard-to-reach areas and provide a thin barrier for longer-lasting disinfectant.

-The mist will be sprayed into the interior of every bus.
-The spray contains particles that adhere to surfaces and will coat any surface.
-The Electrostatic spray gives a negative charge to the disinfecting solution allowing the solution to stick to surfaces.
+- How it works: A mist is sprayed into the interior of every bus.
+The spray contains particles that adhere to and coat any surface.
+The Electrostatic spray gives a negative charge to the disinfecting solution, allowing the solution to stick to surfaces.

 - Avoid touching your face, especially your eyes.

 - Use a tissue when you sneeze, then throw the tissue in the trash.
-If you don’t have a tissue cover your sleeve.
+If you don’t have a tissue, cover your nose and mouth with your sleeve.